Audrey Style: Her Fashions Fetch Record Amount at London Auction

 Pictured: Audrey Style, a Givenchy Little Black Dress (LBD)

 Here we are still in the grip of an economic low, with high unemployment still rattling the world and the sales signs screaming at me every time I go to the mall.
 Yet, the wardrobe of style icon Audrey Hepburn, is as immune from recessionary woes as a blue chip stock.
-Pieces of Audrey Hepburn’s wardrobe just sold at auction at in London on Sunday for record-breaking amounts.
+Pieces of Audrey Hepburn’s wardrobe just sold at auction in London on Sunday for record-breaking amounts.
 I learned this from one of my favorite guilty pleasures, The Independent Fashion news section.
 The auction took place at Kerry Taylor London, an auction house that is a treasure trove of vintage and modern style pieces.
 You can find everything from a vintage Chanel gown to pieces of Queen Alexandra’s “lingerie” (underwear) at Kerry Taylor.
 Browse the online catalog sometime for glimpses of rare fashion eye candy.
-Its no surprise that this auction house became the home of Audrey Hepburn’s prized style possessions.
+It’s no surprise that this auction house became the home of Audrey Hepburn’s prized style possessions.
 Oh, what wouldn’t I have given to have played dress up in Audrey’s closet?
 Now, through the magic of the Internet we can.
 Here’s a little fantasy guided tour.
 If I had unlimited budget, and couture designers at my fingertips, The Recessionista would also indulge as Audrey did in the finest pieces.

 Pictured: Pretty Audrey dresses all in a row from the Kerry Taylor Catalog.
 The lace black dress with jacket, and the little black dress are both Givenchy.